Exploring Mount Fuji: A Visitor's Guide

-The crater rim trail around Mount Fuji's summit, Ohachi-meguri, takes in its eight peaks - Kengamine, Hakusan, Kusushi, Dainichi, Izu, Joju, Komagatake, and Mishimadake - and has two variants.
-Easier than the steep direct route along the crest is the shorter three-and-a-half-kilometer path around the inner rim of the crater, with the benefit of passing the Sengen Shrine and the Gimmeisui Spring, also known as the "silver-shimmering water."
+The crater rim trail around Mount Fuji's summit, Ohachi-meguri, takes in its eight peaks, including Kengamine Peak, the highest point in Japan.
+Easier than the steep direct route along the crest is the shorter four-kilometer path around the inner rim of the crater, with the benefit of passing the Fujisan Sengen Shrine and the Gimmeisui Spring, also known as the "silver-shimmering water."
 At the foot of the Hakusan peak, on the north side of the crater, rises the Kimmeisui Spring, the "golden-shimmering water."
 Well worth the effort, the climb to the crater offers breathtaking views over almost the whole of mainland Japan.
-Hot Tip: Be sure to visit the Kuzushi-jinja Shrine where special stamps can be purchased (and postcards mailed) commemorating your climb to the summit.
+Hot Tip: Be sure to visit the Kusushi-jinja Shrine, where special stamps can be purchased (and postcards mailed) commemorating your climb to the summit.

 Due to the increasing popularity among "casual" climbers simply wanting to say they've "done Mount Fuji," a number of older shrines, huts, and teahouses along the lower routes are once again becoming popular.
-These routes, such as the old Murayama trail, are often skipped over by those heading for the summit.
-From here, you'll not only get a taste of the excitement experienced by climbers in for the long-haul (without any of the work), you'll also enjoy some great views up the mountain from the lower slopes.
+These routes, such as the old Murayama trail in the southern foothills, are often skipped over by those heading for the summit.
+From these different vantage points, you'll not only gain a better perspective of the longstanding cultural history of Mount Fuji, you'll also enjoy some great views up the mountain from the lower slopes.

-The town of Fujiyoshida serves as a good place from which to explore Mount Fuji's lower regions, and in addition to its views of the mountain, it offers a number of interesting tourist attractions.
-Highlights include Kitaguchi Hongū Fuji Sengen Jinja, an important Shinto shrine built in AD 788 that served as the starting point for pilgrimages up Mount Fuji for centuries, and is home to a museum dealing with the lives of locals living in the volcano's shadow.
-Fujiyoshida is also where you'll find the Mount Fuji Visitors Center with numerous interactive displays, as well as related videos and guidebooks.
-It's an excellent resource for those seeking more information about making the ascent up the mountain.
+The city of Fujiyoshida serves as another good place from which to explore Mount Fuji's lower regions, and in addition to its views of the mountain, it offers a number of interesting tourist attractions.
+Highlights include Kitaguchi Hongū Fuji Sengen Jinja, an important Shinto shrine with a nearly two-millennium history of serving as the starting point for pilgrimages up Mount Fuji, and now also home to a museum dealing with the lives of locals living in the volcano's shadow.
+Fujiyoshida is also where you'll find the Oshino Hakkai, a small village with postcard-worthy views of Mount Fuji surrounded by tranquil ponds and landscaped settings.

 Fuji Five Lakes

 On the northern flank of Mount Fuji is the Fuji Five Lakes region, an area of outstanding natural beauty that also provides superb views of the mountain.
-The five lakes themselves - Lakes Shoji, Kawaguchi, Sai, Yamanaka, and Motosu - are worth the journey and offer a number of fun activities, from fishing to kayaking or a pleasant trip aboard a pirate-themed cruise ship.
-Another attraction of note is the Village of Healing (Iyashi no sato), a traditional Japanese village showcasing the lives of locals over past centuries.
+The five lakes themselves - Lakes Shoji, Kawaguchi, Saiko, Yamanako, and Motosuko - are worth the journey and offer a number of fun activities, from fishing to kayaking or a pleasant trip aboard a pirate-themed cruise ship.
+Another attraction of note in the Five Lakes region is The Healing Village (Saiko Iyashino-Sato Nenba), a traditional Japanese village showcasing the lives of locals over past centuries.